-BEATRICE's annual tax levy is 35
+BEATRICE'S annual tax levy is 35.
 THE saloons of Hastings are now tightly closed on Sundays.
 THE school census of Lincoln figures about the same at last year.

 JESSIE SMITH of Syracuse last week celebrated his 80th birthday.
 THE assessed valuation of Beatrice the present year is \$940,000.

 Even the hills of Nebraska will yield a good crop of hay this year.
-THE harvest is under way and the hum of the reaper is heard in all direc-

-MR. POLAND, father-in-law of Sen-ator Thurston, died in Omaha last

-GRAND ISLAND school authorities are making an effort to keep down expenses.

-"THE Girls of Elmwood" was the subject of a sermon in that town re-

-SENATOR ALLEN was in Omaha last week as the guest of the populist organization.

-ROBERT VOCACEK of South Omaha was killed by taking hold of a live

-ALBERT JOYCE, formerly of Syracus in this state, has struck a rich vein of gold in Colorado.
+THE harvest is under way and the hum of the reaper is heard in all direcsubject of a sermon in that town re-SENATOR ALLEN was in Omaha last week as the guest of the populist or-ROBERT VOCACES of South Omaha was killed by taking hold of a live electric wire.
+ALBERT JOYCE, formerly of Syracuse in this state, has struck a rich vein of gold in Colorado.
 THE Twenty-second infantry has arrived at the new military fort ten miles south of Omaha.

-JOSEPH CHILCOAT of Howells marketed three hogs the other day that averaged 505 pounds each.
-It is predicted, in view of the big grain crop in Nebraska, that there will be a shortage of binding twine.

-DAVID H. MERCER has been renominated for congsess from the Second district.
-His nomination was unani-
+MR. POLAND, father-in-law of Senator Thurston, died in Omaha last grain crop in Nebraska, that there will be a shortage of binding twine.
+DAVID H. MERCER has been renomidistrict.
+His nomination was unani- on several occasions.
 Buy home made goods and build up home industries, is a good policy.
-Far-rell's Fire Extinguisher, made by Far-rell & co., Omaha.
+Far-rell's Fire Extinguisher, made by Farrell & co., Omaha.
 South OMAHA has a movement under way to secure a three cent fare on street car lines.
 It is considered enough in these hard times.

-The people of Cambridge view with apprehension the appearance of peculiar looking clouds and keep within easy reach of their cyclone caves.
+THE people of Cambridge view with apprehension the appearance of peculiar looking clouds and keep within easy reach of their cyclone caves.
 JOSEPH ROSLER of Carlisle, Pa., has faith in Nebraska.
 He lately placed \$50,000 farm loans in Nance county at straight 8 per cent interest.

-THE Orleans hotel at Bloomfield was entirely destroyed by fire.
-W. A. Cole owned the building, valued at \$2,000, and H. Banks the contents, valued at
+GRAND ISLAND school authorities are and gun. making an effort to keep down ex-"THE Girls of Elmwood" was the entirely destroyed by fire.
+W. A. Cole owned the building, valued at \$2,000, and H. Banks the contents, valued at O., died last week on Burlington train building.